Torinitei/charm-studies-lite/potential additions.md

 # Potential additions

 * Quality of Life changes
-  * Additional sidebar
-    * Toggleable timer for charm
-      * Like in original game!
-    * Perfect charm streak
-      * Maybe perfect/complete ratio?
-    * Total playtime?
   * THEME CUSTOMISER???????
     * nah that would be too much effort

 * Better styling/theming
   * Add spacing between charm pattern labels, like in original Charm Studies